cisagov/Malcolm/docs/ubuntu-install-example.md

 Add another non-root user to the "docker" group?: n

 "docker-compose version" failed, attempt to install docker-compose?
-(Y/n): y
+(Y / n): y

 Install docker-compose directly from docker github?
-(Y/n): y Download and installation of docker-compose apparently succeeded
+(Y / n): y Download and installation of docker-compose apparently succeeded

 fs.file-max increases allowed maximum for file handles fs.file-max= appears to be missing from /etc/sysctl.conf, append it?
-(Y/n): y
+(Y / n): y

 fs.inotify.max_user_watches increases allowed maximum for monitored files fs.inotify.max_user_watches= appears to be missing from /etc/sysctl.conf, append it?
-(Y/n): y
+(Y / n): y

 fs.inotify.max_queued_events increases queue size for monitored files fs.inotify.max_queued_events= appears to be missing from /etc/sysctl.conf, append it?
-(Y/n): y
+(Y / n): y

 fs.inotify.max_user_instances increases allowed maximum monitor file watchers fs.inotify.max_user_instances= appears to be missing from /etc/sysctl.conf, append it?
-(Y/n): y
+(Y / n): y

 vm.max_map_count increases allowed maximum for memory segments vm.max_map_count= appears to be missing from /etc/sysctl.conf, append it?
-(Y/n): y
+(Y / n): y

 net.core.somaxconn increases allowed maximum for socket connections net.core.somaxconn= appears to be missing from /etc/sysctl.conf, append it?
-(Y/n): y
+(Y / n): y

 vm.swappiness adjusts the preference of the system to swap vs. drop runtime memory pages vm.swappiness= appears to be missing from /etc/sysctl.conf, append it?
-(Y/n): y
+(Y / n): y

 vm.dirty_background_ratio defines the percentage of system memory fillable with "dirty" pages before flushing vm.dirty_background_ratio= appears to be missing from /etc/sysctl.conf, append it?
-(Y/n): y
+(Y / n): y

 vm.dirty_ratio defines the maximum percentage of dirty system memory before committing everything vm.dirty_ratio= appears to be missing from /etc/sysctl.conf, append it?
-(Y/n): y
+(Y / n): y

 /etc/security/limits.d/limits.conf increases the allowed maximums for file handles and memlocked segments /etc/security/limits.d/limits.conf does not exist, create it?
-(Y/n): y
+(Y / n): y
 ```

 If Malcolm is being configured from within a git working copy, `install.py` will now exit.
 Run `./scripts/configure` to continue with configuration: